bhavya-rema/E-Commerce-Recommendation/README.md

 The dataset contains information on user behaviour with events such as view, cart and purchase with user id and user session, product information such as id, category and price.

 # Approach
+Depending on user events, products can be categorized as products that are viewed together and purchased together(co-purchased products) and products that are viewed together with only one product being purchased(similar/substitutable products).
+## Creating Embeddings
 Create a product embedding model using Graph Neural Network so as to create embeddings for all products including cold start items.
+The embedding model will be trained only on similar links, so that similar products will have similar embeddings.

+## Data Analysis and recommendation
 Perform statistical analysis to understand the most frequently bought item categories for a query category.
+That is, for each product category, get the top 3 most frequently co_purchased complementary product categories.
+Type transition module trained on product embeddings to ouput complementary categories.

-Train a neural network model to take a query embedding and query type as input and predict an output embedding that resembles a complementary product embedding.
+Next, for each product, get the most frequently purchased complementary product in each category.
+Train a neural network model to take a query embedding and query type as input and predict an output an embedding that resembles the complementary product embedding.

 # Model Architechture
 ![alt text](https://github.com/bhavya-rema/E-Commerce-Recommendation/blob/main/Recommendation.png)